ddd-by-examples/library/README.md

 The project is still under construction, so if you like it enough to collaborate, just let us know or simply create a Pull Request.

+## References

+1. _EventStorming_ by Alberto Brandolini
+2. _Functional Domain Modelling_ by Scott Wlaschin
+3. _Software Architecture for Developers_ by Simon Brown
+4. _Clean Architecture_ by Robert C. Martin